 The name makes it sound a little fancier than it is.
 But Chateau Napareuli features clean, simple rooms at the crossover between budget and 2 star.
 This family run small hotel is in the countryside, on the edge of the village of Napareuli.

-Get Our Free Wine Route Itineraries & Georgian Wine Crash Course PDF
+Get Our Free Georgian Wine Tasting Card & Guide + Georgian Wine Crash Course

 Don’t arrive clueless.
 Learn the essentials of Georgian traditional wine and wine culture in less than 10 minutes with our concise mini-guide.